9dots/9dots.io-pages/OqtrDDl.md

 ---

 ## Lesson Overview
 Students will use Minecraft to engage in daily challenges and work as a collaborate community to achieve various challenges.
 Minecraft is an online interactive role playing game.
 The instructor will set up Minecraft in a server and turn on Survival Mode.
-Links for gameplay instructions are listed below.
+Link for gameplay instructions are listed below.
 [Minecraft Guide](http://www.wikihow.com/Play-Minecraft)

 ## Setup